"Så bra at norge er en velferdsstat.

 Wait a second,

-Why, should you care, what they think
+Why, should you care, what they think of you

 When you're all alone, by yourself, do you like you?